Saeel-Dhatrak/reactTodo/src/components/notes/javareactnotes.md

   ```
 - Upon sending this request from the *Talend API tester*, the response status returned will be 201, visible within the Talend API tester window.
 - ![Talend API POST Mapping Result 1](Talend_API_POST_Mapping_Result_1.PNG)
 - Utilizing the `created()` method of the *ResponseEntity* class is one option among several others available, such as `accepted()`, `badRequest()`, `interServerError()`, `notFound()` and numerous more.
-The choice of method depends entirely on the functionality of your specific method.
+The choice of method depends entirely on the functionality of the specific method.
 Currently, after the creation of a user, we've returned the location as **null**.
 We'll address this issue later.
 Let's continue improving our API for now.
 - When constructing a REST API, it's crucial to consider it from the perspective of its consumers.
 As the consumer of this API is attempting to create a user, receiving a status of 201 upon successfull creation is beneficial.
 Additionally, it would be advantageous to return the URI of the created user.
 For instance, we can specify that the created user URI is /users/4, enabling the consumer to verify it by visiting the URL localhost:8080/users/4.
 - To return the URL of the created resource, typically, we utilize a specific HTTP header called **location**.
 The `created()` method in the ResponseEntity class accepts a URI location, allowing us to include the location of the newly created resource in the HTTP header.
 - ```java